Combining Data Generation and Active Learning for Low-Resource Question Answering: Method

-We employ pre-trained BERT~\citep{devlin_bert_2019} for encoding the question concatenated with the context.
+For the MRQA model, we employ pre-trained BERT \cite{devlin_bert_2019} for encoding the question concatenated with the context.
 On top, a span extraction head models the probability for each context token to be the start and the end of the answer span.
-We refer to~\citet{devlin_bert_2019} for more details.
+We refer to \cite{devlin_bert_2019} for more details.